Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 > * $T<A> <: T<in A>$
 > * $T<in A> <:> T<out A>$

+> Note: Kotlin does not support specifying both co- and contravariance at the same time, i.e., it is impossible to have T<in A out B>.

 For further discussion about mixed-site variance and its practical applications, we readdress you to [subtyping][Subtyping] and [generics][Generics].

 ###### Declaration-site variance